 Nine services are becoming permanent, thirteen others will be added until the end of the calendar year of the PHE, and frequency limitations on nursing facility visits will be changed.
 Additionally, leaders should be prepared for the discontinuation of remote physiological monitoring (RPM) or wearables monitoring.

 As we move into 2021, leaders should take a few, key steps including:

-As medical billing and coding become more complex in 2021, additionally consider working with an outside vendor who is specialized in these changes and who can serve as a resource and support into next year.
+As medical billing and medical coding become more complex in 2021, additionally consider working with an outside vendor who is specialized in these changes and who can serve as a resource and support into next year.